farahabuassi17/NewsPortal-Docker/README.md

 6. Refresh the page to confirm data persistence.

-7.If all pages load correctly and data is stored in the database, the application is working as expected
+If all pages load correctly and data is stored in the database, the application is working as expected

 ## Attribution